w99910/wazeloquent/README.md

 > Check example [here](https://github.com/w99910/wazeloquent/tree/master/example)

-&nbsp;&nbsp;&nbsp;This package is develped bc of my future flutter projects and it has only small features for now.
+This package is develped bc of my future flutter projects and it has only small features for now.
 I am planning to implement `relationship` features in future.
 <br>
-&nbsp;&nbsp;&nbsp;I would be really glad if this package helps you.
+I would be really glad if this package helps you.
 Cheers.